ark-lang/ark-docs/structures.md

 semi-colon.
 In the example below, we end it the statement with a semi-colon, not the type (even though it may look like we do).

-You can specify default values for structure values, these are used as a fall-back in case the initial value is not specified when an instance of the structure is created.

 ```
 // anonymous structure
 struct {